LobotomyTerror/OOP-dfishbein/README.md

 Alice -> Bob: test
 @enduml
 ```
-Once that is created you can run the above commmand and it will output:
+Once that is created you can run the above command and it will output:

 ![uml diagram](https://github.com/LobotomyTerror/OOP-dfishbein/blob/main/assignments/assingment0/sorttwonumbers/uml/test.png)